How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Organize daily assistance

-Prepare your daily routine so that you can remain as independent as possible after the endoprosthesis operation .
+Prepare your daily routine so that you as independent as possible after your joint replacement surgery .
 Helpful items include:

-• Raised toilet seats and shower stools to relieve the joint.
+• Elevated toilet seats and shower stoolsto protect the joint.

 • Non-slip mats in the bathroom and shower.

-• Comfort shoes with a firm sole and velcro closure instead of laces.
+• Comfortable shoes with a firm sole and Velcro closure instead of laces.

-These adjustments ensure safety – especially in the first weeks after a hip or knee prosthesis.
+These adjustments ensure safety – especially in the first few weeks after a hip or knee replacement.

 Household help and social support

-An endoprosthesis surgery is physically and organizationally demanding.
-Those who plan support in advance avoid stress.
+Endoprosthesis surgery is physically and logistically demanding.
+Planning for support early on helps avoid stress.

 • Ask relatives or friends to help with shopping or cooking.